Aliases for CYP1B1 Gene

 This gene encodes a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
 The enzyme encoded by this gene localizes to the endoplasmic reticulum and metabolizes procarcinogens such as polycyclic aromatic hydrocarbons and 17beta-estradiol.
 Mutations in this gene have been associated with primary congenital glaucoma; therefore it is thought that the enzyme also metabolizes a signaling molecule involved in eye development, possibly a steroid. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CYP1B1 Gene

 CYP1B1 (Cytochrome P450 Family 1 Subfamily B Member 1) is a Protein Coding gene.
 Diseases associated with CYP1B1 include Glaucoma 3, Primary Congenital, A and Anterior Segment Dysgenesis 6.
-Among its related pathways are Estrogen Receptor Pathway and Aryl Hydrocarbon Receptor.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP1A1.

 Cytochrome P450 (CYP450) enzymes are a diverse group of catalysts that contains 57 members in humans.
 CYPs are usually membrane-bound and are localized to the inner mitochondrial or endoplasmic reticular membrane.
 CYPs have oxygenase activity.